 The world of ecommerce is a minefield, and cybersecurity should be at the forefront of your mind when you’re designing or setting up an online store.
-But, here’s the snag; with so many cybersecurity tips and tricks to learn, it’s hard to know where to start.
+But, here’s the snag; with so many cybersecurity tips and tricks to learn, it’s hard to know where to start for your Commerce store.

 So, this blog post will go over some best practices for securing that all-important data to prevent any devastating security breaches down the line through less than savory methods such as hacking, leading to considerable revenue losses.

 How do I make my eCommerce Site Secure?

 It’s a scary world we live in.
 Every day, there are new reports of cyber-attacks on businesses and governments.
 And you’re not immune to them just because your company is small or doesn’t have an online presence.